dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_to_points.rst

 .. note::

-   The radius of the generated points the radius of the curve divided by 10.
+   The radius of the generated points is the radius of the curve divided by 10.

 Inputs